ADLINK-COM/sema-doc/docs/source/SmartFan.md

   * uint8_t* pTempSrc:

-    Pointer to a buffer that receives the current tmperature source.
+    Pointer to a buffer that receives the current temperature source.

     | Temperature Source ID | Description                    |
     | --------------------- | ------------------------------ |